Whenever we receive data from someone or an external source, it is important to check the data for accuracy.

 This changes the appearance of a cell range based on a condition (or criteria).
 In this case, we will use it to highlight blanks.

 Step 1: Select the column that contains ‘Blanks’.
 In the below data set, we are selecting, Column ‘C’.

 Step 2: From the ‘Home’ tab, select ‘Conditional Formatting’.

 Step 3: A list of options will appear in the drop-down.
-Select the first option ‘Highlight Cell Rule’.
-This will further open into array of options as shown in the screenshot below.
+Select the first option, ‘Highlight Cell Rule’.
+This will further open an array of options, as shown in the screenshot below.